martinjunior/emo/README.md

 > A style-guide generator

-Emo is a tool that generates a style-guide from documentation it scrapes from your source files.
+Emo is a tool that generates a style-guide from documentation it collects from your source files.
 Emo expects documentation to be written in YAML and uses [Swig.js](http://paularmstrong.github.io/swig/) for templating.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`